LordBubblesDev/restbl/README.md

                         (Optional) Path to a RESTBL file to patch when calculating entries for mods -ver VERSION, --version VERSION
                         (Optional) TotK version - default: 121
+  -dev, --dev-mode
+                        (Optional) Multiply the calculated sizes by a factor of 1.3 for testing

 merge-mods:
   -u, --use-existing-restbl